MichaelSchneeberger/rxbp/README.md

 When to use an Flowable, when RxPY Observable?
 -----------------------------------------

-A Flowable is used when some asynchronous stage can't process the values fast enough and need a way to tell the upstream producer to slow down.
-But even if the generation of a values cannot be directly controlled, back-pressure can reduce the memory consumption by holding back the values in a buffer, and emitting them in a synchronized fashion.
-Values from a Flowable need to be pulled by the downstream consumer, which can lead to situations where the stream stops "flowing" due to bad back-pressure coordination.

-An RxPY Observable on the other hand is push based.
-That means it emits elements as soon as it receives them.
+A `Flowable` is used when some asynchronous stage cannot process the data fast enough or needs to synchronize the data with some other event.
+Let's take the `zip` operator for instance.
+It gets elements from two or more sources and emits a tuple once it received one element from each source.
+But what happens if one source emits the elements before the others do?
+Without back-pressure, the `zip` operation has to buffer the elements until it receives data from the other sources.
+This might be ok depending on how much data needs to be buffered.
+But often we can not risk having too much data buffered somewhere in our stream, which might cause a out of memory exception.
+Therefore, it is better to back-pressure data sources until that data is needed.

+The advantage of a RxPY Observable is that it is generally faster and more lightweight.

 Implemented builders and operators